peter-crist/cloud-native-go/README.md

 If using the CLI tool, you can run `bin/client debounce` and pass custom parameters to tweak the demo output.

 Observe the log output from the server which showcases restricting clusters of requests.

+## Retry
+To demonstrate a Retry pattern, start the gRPC server with `make serve`.
+In another terminal, run `make retry`.
+If using the CLI tool, you can run `bin/client retry` and pass custom parameters to tweak the demo output.

+Observe the log output from the server which showcases retrying given transient errors.